New Jersey Medical Malpractice Wrongful Death Attorneys

 - If no parents survive the decedent, then the victim’s surviving siblings, nieces, or nephews

-Importantly, in order to have standing to file a wrongful death claim, the would-be plaintiff must have one of these relationships and must also prove that they were financially dependent on the decedent.
+Importantly, to have standing to file a wrongful death claim, the would-be plaintiff must have one of these relationships and must also prove that they were financially dependent on the decedent.

 Compensation Available for Wrongful Death